elavigne/GettingCleaningData_CourseProject/README.md

 ```
 The script will print out to the console the steps it executes.

+This script requires that the libraries reshape2, dplyr and tidyr be installed.

 ## What the analysis does
 1. Download the dataset if necessary